Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 - Week 12 No sprint due to test.
 Work on Architecture design document if possible.

 Trimester 2:
-- Weeks 1-2 PID Controllers
+- Weeks 1-2 Tech Debt and Tidy Up
-- Weeks 3-4 PID Controllers
+- Weeks 3-4 Convert scatter to map and Weather data
 - Weeks 5-6 Upwind rocket vectors
 - Weeks 7-8 Upwind rocket vectors
-- Weeks 9-10 Convert scatter to map
+- Weeks 9-10 PID Controllers
-- Weeks 11-12 Convert scatter to map
+- Weeks 11-12 Prepare for presentation and write manuals for customer and use

 ### 5.2 Budget